-The latest generation of Hard Disks (appearing in Macbook airs) are called SSD drives.
+The latest generation of Hard Disks (appearing in Macbook Airs) are called SSD drives.
 They use memory on a chip (like a thumb drive).
 They have no moving parts.
 They are much faster.
-An SSD drive doesn’t speed up everything that you do on your mac, but it certainly does speed up boot time.
+An SSD drive doesn’t speed up everything that you do on your mac, but it certainly does speed up boot time, opening Applications, and saving files.
 If you don’t have one it’s by far the best way to reduce your boot time and speed up the load time of applications.
 See this article for how to install one!

 Lion and newer versions of OS-X automatically open all the applications and windows from when you last shut down your mac.
 If you had 10 applications open, this will make your boot time terribly slow as it will open all 10 applications again!

 To improve this you can either (1) quit apps before you shut down, or (2) disable the automatic opening of apps by deselecting the ‘Reopen windows when logging back in‘ option in the shutdown menu:

 Another way to achieve a similar result is to go to general preferences and select this option: ‘‘close windows when quitting application“.